h-arslan/Meowy-A-Simple-Twitter-Clone/rsd.md

 - Usability:
   * Navigation: The main goal of navigation is navigating inside the application to any page should not require to use browser’s back/forward buttons... i.e., navigating to  a page and coming all the way back without using back/forward.
   * Purpose of Feature: Users should be able to understand where the detailed options are by looking the general icons/buttons. i.e., Home Page to Changing of Profile Picture image

-- Localization: Localization is measure of proper context display on different locations.
-This different locations means countries which are in different time zones and different languages spoken.
-In this application, users will be able to display their language symbols properly, for instance Chinese, Japanese, use the application with their time zone.
 - Security:
 	Users should obey some security rules to protect their and others accounts.
 These rules are,
-  *	While registering the website users should be verify their email or phone number.
   *	While defining a password users should obey the limitations which are:
     ---	Password should be longer than 8 characters
     ---	Password should include at least one uppercase character and one special character
   *	While signed-up state, user should enter his or her password to change a critical information about account
-  *	If a user enters a wrong password, the warning will be “Wrong username or password” to eliminate the multiple passwords trying.
+  *	If a user enters a wrong password, the warning will be “Your username or password is wrong!
+Please try again...” to eliminate the multiple passwords trying.

-- Responsiveness: Display of the application will be automatically fit to the display size of computer without any misfunction.

 - Compatibility: As this application will run on web server, it will be compatible with the most of the operating systems.

 - Development and Deployment Spaces:
   *	For backend programing and giving functionality to CRUD services, C# .NET 6, for development environment Visual Studio 2022 will be used.
 To read and write data by using HTTP requests, REST.API’s will be generated.
   *	As a database server SQL SERVER and to edit and design visually, Microsoft SQL Server Management Studio will be used.
-  *	For running environment Docker containers will be used.

 #### 3.User Stories/Functional Specifications
 A brief terminology for Twitter clone we created under the name Meowy.